 What If Files Are Deleted by Mistake in Disk Cleanup

 If you mistakenly delete some files, such as the files you want to restore in Recycle Bin, you can use free data recovery software to get them back.
 MiniTool Power Data Recovery is a good choice.

 This software is a special file recovery tool that can be used to retrieve deleted files from hard drives, SD cards, memory cards, and more in different situations.
 As long as the deleted files are not overwritten by new data, you can use this software to rescue them.

 It has a trial edition.
 You can first use it to see whether it can find the files that need to be restored.
 You can press the following button to get this freeware.

 The following is a guide on how to use this software to scan your computer hard drive and find your needed files:

 1. Open the software.

-3. It will take a while to complete the entire scanning process.
-When it ends, you can see the scan results that are categorized by the path.
+3. After scanning, you will see the scan results.
+By default, these files are categorized by path.
 You can open each path to find your needed files.
-At the same time, you can also use the Type and Find features to locate files easier and quicker.
+Additionally, you can also use the Type and Find features to quickly find the files you need to restore.